mfshi03/newsite/data/authors/default.md

 I value learning from first principles and applying them to challenging problems.
 It's especially exciting for me to discover innovative solutions.

-I graduated with my degree in CS from Virginia Tech in 2024.
+I graduated with my degree in CS from Virginia Tech in Spring 2024.

 My favorite past times are building software, training models, playing basketball, and online chess.